Qubool Hai: Controversies

 In 2013 and in 2015 the Broadcasting Content Complaints Council required the broadcaster to run notices across the screen because of scenes of torture and excessive violence against women that were aired on the show.

 In October 2013, there were rumours of Karan Singh Grover quitting the show, but Grover rubbished those rumours.
 However, in December 2013, the channel of the show asked Grover to leave the show citing alleged unprofessional behaviour and lack of commitment towards the show.
 Grover stated that he completed the length of time with the show, and has been looking to quit the show ever since his contract expired but stayed on due to his good bonding with the production house, he also stated that he was ill and that he needed time off, he further mentioned that he could file a defamation case over the statements that had been made about him.
 Fans protested to bring Grover back on to the show.
 In May 2014, Grover joined 4 Lions Films as a co-producer of the show.
 He came back on the sets which irked the channel.
 Grover's exit caused a sizeable drop in the viewership figures of the show.

 In the last week of March 2015, Karanvir Bohra decided to quit the show.
-Karanvir said that he wasn't convinced with the show taking a leap in Season 3.
+Karanvir said that he was not convinced with the show taking a leap in Season 3.
 The actor was of the opinion that the storyline was about Aahil and Sanam but the former character did not fit in the third season.
 Since the role was not exciting enough and the TRPs low, Karanvir chose to call it quits.
 Fans also started an online petition on for him to stay back at Change.org His co-star Surbhi Jyoti also requested him to stay back.
 There were also rumours of him being insecure about the length of his role and his male co-stars.
 However, later he decided to return to the show on his fans demands after making some alterations to the script.
 He confirmed with The Times Of India that he had a meeting with the production house and they convinced him to stay back.
-Before Bohra decided to return to the show, actor Harshad Chopra was approached to replace him but he was dropped from the show on Additi Gupta's behest.
-However, in July Bohra quitted the show as the production house of the show planned a 20 years leap.
+In July, Bohra quit the show as the production house of the show planned a 20 years leap.
 He confirmed that "He doesn't do replacements and leaps by policy.
 When they told him about the leap, he decided to step down".